Philippine House Committee on Legislative Franchises

 The Philippine House Committee on Legislative Franchises, or House Legislative Franchises Committee is a standing committee of the Philippine House of Representatives.

 Jurisdiction

 As prescribed by House Rules, the committee's jurisdiction is on the grant, amendment, extension or revocation of franchises.

-Members, 19th Congress
+Members, 20th Congress

+As of June 30, 2025, all committee membership positions are vacant until the House convenes for its first regular session on July 28.